 ASQA’s enforcement powers include a range of sanctions.
 In addition, ASQA may seek a civil penalty order from the Federal Court of Australia, or the Federal Magistrates Court.
 Commonwealth Register of Institutions and Courses for Overseas Students (CRICOS) providers must also comply with the Education Services for Overseas Students Act 2000 (ESOS) legislative framework under which ASQA can impose sanctions or issue infringement notices for certain breaches or take action through the Federal Court of Australia for certain offences.

-- The National Vocational Education and Training Regulator Act 2011, and
+- The National Vocational Education and Training Regulator Act 2011

 - Education Services for Overseas Students Act 2000 set out relevant offenses and penalties.